Cover art of Nemu by Ruth Bochte

 © Love Romances, 2001-2005.
 All Rights Reserved

-with her words, making them believe for just a little
+them with her words, making them believe for just a

-while that they too can call on dragons or control
+little while that they too can call on dragons or

-armies.
-For the time it takes to read this book, we just
+control armies.
+For the time it takes to read this

-might have the power to control the universe.
-Of
+book, we just might have the power to control the

-Water and Dragons is a romance to make you believe
+universe.
+Of Water and Dragons is a romance to

 Karen Magill